24 Different Types of Bees in Michigan

 22. Silky Striped Sweat Bee

 The unique characteristic of this bee species is its striped yellow and black coloring, giving it the appearance of silky stripes.
-This bee has various food sources, such as nectar, pollen, and even decaying fruit.
+This bee has various food sources, such as nectar, pollen, and decaying fruit.

 The Silky Striped Sweat Bee is also a solitary bee, meaning it does not form colonies or hives like other bee species.